iRNA-COSI/APAeval/README.md

 ### Summary workflows

 **_Summary workflows_** contain all steps that need to be run _per challenge_,
-using outputs of the invididual method _execution workflows_ as inputs.
+using outputs of the invididual participant _execution workflows_ as inputs.
 They follow the [OpenEBench][oeb] workflow model, described [here][oeb-example-workflow], implemented in Nextflow.
 OpenEBench workflows consist of the following 3 steps: